AbolTaabol/Arduino-GoogleSheet_Logger/Readme.md

 Arduino -> Google Sheet Logger

 This repo is a simple way to collect data from an Arduino on a google sheet.
-Please do the following steps to make this code work:
+Here are the steps to make this work:

 1) Create a new Google sheet and give it a name.